[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 It feels nice, lasts well (for a water-based product, which will always need reapplying eventually), and works well with my body’s natural lubrication.

-Sadly I cannot recommend this one.
+Sadly I cannot recommend Wicked Simply Aqua lube.

 Despite its nice sensory properties and solid performance, the ingredients are too problematic.
 Of course, your acceptable risk profile may be different from mine.
 My vulva is very sensitive and prone to reacting badly to irritation.
 For that reason, I tend to be highly cautious about my lube ingredients.